Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Introduction

-We aimed to identify potential mismatches between students’ anthropometric measurements and computer lab furniture dimensions to establish better dimensions for the design parameters of computer lab furniture for university students, considering relevant anthropometric measurements of students sitting to minimize potential mismatches and prolonged health issues.
-This research aims to assess and compare the potential mismatch between two existing sets of computer tables and chairs and propose standardized design criteria and dimensions based on anthropometry and safety guidelines for students.
-This will involve analyzing 11 anthropometric data points along 11 furniture dimensions using ANOVA for decision-making.
-It is anticipated that aligning furniture more closely with the human body will result in a notable reduction in MSDs and an associated increase in productivity.
-Both non-adjustable and adjustable furniture dimensions must be adjusted according to the anthropometric data of the undergraduate students.
+The main goal of this study was to assess the current status of computer laboratories in Bangladesh by gathering anthropometric data from students.
+We sought to identify potential mismatches between anthropometric measurements and computer lab furniture dimensions to establish better design parameters for university students.
+By considering relevant anthropometric measurements of students sitting, our aim was to minimize potential mismatches and prolonged health issues.
+Additionally, this study aims to assess and compare the potential mismatch between two existing computer tables and chair sets.
+We proposed standardized design criteria and dimensions based on anthropometry and student safety guidelines.